- What are Reverse Proxies?

 NGINX reverse proxy is also available on a plethora of Ubuntu and Debian Operating Systems.
 While most versions of these OSs are supported, here is a list of the currently supported versions:

-Here is the step-by-step guide to install NGINX Plus on these operating systems:
+Step-by-step guide to install NGINX Plus on these operating systems:

 1. Firstly, create the directory etc/ssl/nginx